danielendeg/nugetpackageupdate/specs/DICOM/Setup/Development.md

 - Run all tests from the Test explorer

 # Testing
+- Make sure the storage emulator is running
 - Set Microsoft.Health.Dicom.Web as your startup project
 - Run the project
 - Webserver is now running at https://localhost:63838/